ChulanZhang/molmo_hf/docs/MOTIVATION_EXPERIMENTS.md

 ## Overview

-The experiments are organized into five independent experiments, each focusing on a specific aspect of VLM latency:
+The experiments are organized into six independent experiments, each focusing on a specific aspect of VLM latency:

 1. **Exp 1: Latency Distribution** - Measure latency distribution on real-world datasets
 2. **Exp 2: Component Profiling** - Analyze time/parameter cost of each component
 3. **Exp 3: Vision Tokens vs Latency** - Quantify the cost of vision tokens (prefill)
 4. **Exp 4: Language Tokens vs Latency** - Quantify the cost of language tokens (decode)
 5. **Exp 5: FLOPs vs Latency** - Analyze FLOPs-latency correlation
+6. **Exp 6: Crop Overlap Analysis** - Analyze how images are divided into crops and methods to control vision tokens

+For detailed documentation on Exp 6, see [EXP6_CROP_OVERLAP_ANALYSIS.md](./EXP6_CROP_OVERLAP_ANALYSIS.md).

 ## Experiment 1: Latency Distribution